-The following are the vegan cookbooks and vegan food blogs I use most often.
+The following are basic vegan tips, the vegan cookbooks and vegan food blogs I use most often.

 What should we be eating?